stdm/stdm.github.io/_posts/2018-08-27-Lecture-notes-on-RL-David_Silver.md

     * MC converges to minimum MSE between estimated v and return; TD(0) converges to solution of maximum likelihood MDP that best fits the observed episodes (implicitly)
     * TD(0) exploits the Markov property, thus it is more efficient in Markov environments (otherwise MC is more efficient)
   * TD(lambda): unification of Monte-Carlo and TD
-    * we can map all of RL on two axes: whether the algorithm does full backups vs. samples (i.e. averages over all possible actions/successor states [e.g., dynamic programming, exhaustive search]), or just uses samples (e.g., TD(0), MC), and whether backups are shallow (i.e., 1-step lookahead [e.g., TD(0)]) or deep (full trajectories [e.g., MC]) -> see Fig. 3 in [survey paper](https://ieeexplore.ieee.org/document/8103164/) by Arulkumaran et al., 2017
+    * We can map all of RL on two axes: whether the algorithm does full backups vs. samples (i.e. averages over all possible actions/successor states [e.g., dynamic programming, exhaustive search]), or just uses samples (e.g., TD(0), MC), and whether backups are shallow (i.e., 1-step lookahead [e.g., TD(0)]) or deep (full trajectories [e.g., MC]) -> see Fig. 3 in [survey paper](https://ieeexplore.ieee.org/document/8103164/) by Arulkumaran et al., 2017
     * lambda enables us to target the continuum on the "shallow/deep backups" axis
-    * the optimal lookahead depends on the problem, which is dissatisfactory; thus, the lambda-return averages all n-step returns, weighted by look-ahead (more look-ahead, less weight) -> slide 39
+    * The optimal lookahead depends on the problem, which is dissatisfactory; thus, the lambda-return averages all n-step returns, weighted by look-ahead (more look-ahead, less weight) -> slide 39
     * TD(lambda) comes at the same computational cost as TD(0), thanks to the (memoryless) geometric weighting